Colleges by Location

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-1,010 students were given some form of need-based financial aid.
-The total number of students (including freshmen) who were determined to have financial need amounted to 1,057.
+There were 1,010 students who got need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 1,057.

 $6,300